q8e4/Forecasting-Hourly-Energy-Consumption-using-ARH-1-/README.md

 ## Acknowledgements

-* Amantay Nurlanuly, UG 3, Economics student for carrying out a
+* Amantay Nurlanuly, UG 3, Economics student for carrying out an experiment
 * **Nixtla** for *NeuralForecast* and *TimeGPT* APIs.
-* Siegfried Hörmann, Denis Bosq, Cristian Challu et al. for foundational work on ARH and NHITS.